watercrawl/watercrawl-dify-plugin/README.md

 <img src="./_assets/Search-params.png" width="300">

 ### **Search Job Tool**:
 Retrieve search results or manage search jobs based on a search request UUID.
-Monitor progress or cancel search tasks as needed.
+You can get the status and results of a search, or cancel it.

 <img src="./_assets/Search-job-params.png" width="300">

 ### **Sitemap Tool**:
-Retrieve a sitemap from a completed crawl request in various formats (default JSON, graph for visualization, or markdown).
+Generates a sitemap directly from a URL.
+You can configure it to include subdomains, ignore existing sitemap.xml files, and more.

 <img src="./_assets/Sitemap-params.png" width="300">